seaasses/address-artisan/README.md

 For a complete walkthrough with all steps and details, check the [Example](#example) section.

+## ⚠️ **WARNING**
+Yes, it's completely safe to use this tool.
+But be aware of the following:
+- Don't send funds to the vanity address without first confirming it appears in your addresses list.
+- Store the derivation path and address index so you can always recover your funds.
+It's even possible to save them on the [Bitcoin Blockchain](https://en.bitcoin.it/wiki/OP_RETURN).

+Again, see the [Example](#example) section for a complete and safe walkthrough.

 ## BIP44 Compliance

 While this tool is **not** (and cannot be) compliant with [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), it can be used with BIP44-compliant wallets.
 Here's how it works: